Work with data using Azure Cosmos DB Explorer

-You can provide temporary or permanent read or read-write access to your database account and its collections to other users who do not have access to Azure portal or subscription.
+- You can provide read or read-write access to your database account and its collections to other users who don't have access to Azure portal or subscription.

-You can share the query results with other users who do not have access to Azure portal or subscription.
+- You can share the query results with other users who don't have access to Azure portal or subscription.